roinaveiro/sbbo/README.md

 # Simlation Based Bayesian Optimization

-This repository contains the code needed to reproduce all the experiments in the "Simulation Based Bayesian Optimization" paper.
+This repository contains the code needed to reproduce all the experiments in the "Simulation Based Bayesian Optimization" paper: [https://arxiv.org/abs/2401.10811](https://arxiv.org/abs/2401.10811)

+> This paper introduces Simulation Based Bayesian Optimization (SBBO) as a novel approach to optimizing acquisition functions in Bayesian Optimization that only requires **sampling-based** access to posterior predictive distributions.
+SBBO allows the use of surrogate probabilistic models tailored for combinatorial spaces with discrete variables.
+Any Bayesian model in which posterior inference is carried out through Markov chain Monte Carlo can be selected as the surrogate model in SBBO.
+In applications involving combinatorial optimization, we demonstrate empirically the effectiveness of SBBO method using various choices of surrogate models.

 The code is written Python.
 A conda environment contains all necessary dependencies.
 It can be installed using